dsayling/outlook-sound-sync/README.md

 Outlook Sound Sync is essentially a launchd script that will continually sync the sounds you want to play in Outlook.

-And if, its not obvious this is for MacOs only.
+And if it's not obvious, this is for macOS only.

 ## Background